APIs-guru/openapi-directory/CONTRIBUTING.md

 Check the `info.contact` section of the API definition or the `x-origin` to see if there is an email contact, or a GitHub repository you can contribute to.

+#### Do not amend swagger.yaml files directly

+If you do this, your changes will be overwritten the next time the API update scripts are run.

 #### Creating a fixup.yaml patch

 To do this, you will need to fork the repository and clone your fork locally.